 Lots of tutorials on freezing eggplant cover one way to freeze it, but there are at least four ways to do it, and each one has merit.
 Take a look at all four options.

 01 of 04

 - While you're waiting for the water to boil, peel the eggplant, and cut a bit off of both ends.
-Then, slice it into 1/4-inch rounds.
-Eggplant tends to oxidize (turn brown) quickly, so it's best to prep a small batch at a time (no more than what you're able to process in 15-30 minutes).
+Then slice it into 1/4-inch rounds.
+Eggplant tends to oxidize (turn brown) quickly, so it's best to prep a small batch at a time (no more than what you're able to process in 15 to 30 minutes).

 - Once the water has reached a rolling boil, drop the eggplant rounds into the pot, and blanch them for four minutes.
 This will kill any bacteria that may be present, and stop the enzyme action, so they hold up well in the freezer.

 - Prep a large bowl of ice water while the eggplant is blanching.
 Then, drop the rounds into it, as soon as the four minutes are up.
 This will stop the cooking process, so the eggplant doesn't get too mushy.

 - When the eggplant has cooled, remove it from the ice water, and pat dry.